Louisville Astronomical Society

 • Curby

 We welcome the Public to join us at the James G. Baker Center for Astronomy in Curby, Indiana, one hour away from Louisville.
-Tonight the last quarter Moon will be 54% illuminated and 21.8 days old in this lunation for observing through our telescopes.
-This event is weather dependent so conditions may cause cancellation.
+Tonight the First Quarter Moon will be 60% illuminated and 8 days old in this lunation for observing through our telescopes.

 Map to Curby